The Mental Health Motorbike exists to create meaningful opportunities so that together we grow the greater wellbeing of the motorbike community.

 Use the buttons below to get some support

-(please complete all questions and accept rules to join the Facebook Peer Support Group)
+(please complete all questions and accept the rules to join the Facebook Peer Support Group)

 We are in extraordinary times where the need for Mental Health support services are definitely on the increase.
 We have seen more demand in people wanting to talk since the onset of the Covid-19 virus in March 2020.

-Our organisation is growing with 9 volunteer staff, 24 qualified Mental Health First Aider’s, 53 Ambassadors and 12 online moderators.
-We are at early days and are always looking for support as we have high ambitions of how we want the biking community to engage with their long term wellbeing.
-We aim to create the countries first dedicated mental health first aid network for bikers in 2021.
+Our organisation is growing with 10 volunteer staff, 56 qualified Mental Health First Aider’s, 98 Ambassadors and 15 online moderators.
+We are at early days and are always looking for support as we have high ambitions of how we want the biker community to engage with their long term wellbeing.
+We aim to create the countries first free dedicated mental health first aid network for bikers in 2021.

-The Mental Health Motorbike exists to create meaningful opportunities so that together we grow the wellbeing of the motorbike community, ultimate we want to cut the number of suicides in the UK.
+The Mental Health Motorbike exists to create meaningful opportunities so that together we grow the wellbeing of the motorbike community, ultimate we want to reduce the number of deaths by suicide in the UK.

-We have a number of objectives, the first is to get qualified mental health first aiders in a bike shop or club in every town and city across the UK.
+We have a number of objectives, the first is to get qualified mental health first aiders in bike shops, club and cafes in every town and city across the UK.
 This will create a strong backbone to our network.
 The mental health first aid course is a recognised and approved scheme (see https://mhfaengland.org).
-We have member of our team who is an official accredited trainer able to deliver these courses.
-The network has over 20 trained mental health first aiders, this will raise massively in 2021 through the Baton Relay project.
+Our trainer is accredited trainer through MHFA England able to deliver these courses.
+The network has over 56 trained mental health first aiders, this will raise massively in 2021 through the Baton Relay project.

-Finally we want to be attending a minimum of 25 events per year, reaching out to the biker community directly.
+MHM aims to attend a minimum of 25 events per year, reaching out to the biker community directly.
 Our branded motorbike, pop up tent and Ambassadors will attend these events and be very visible and encourage people to come and talk to us and join the network.
 Many of our volunteers are people recovering from mental health issues and they will represent the Mental Health Motorbike brand at events.
-We are exploring how to set up MHMotorbike ride outs and meet ups which will allow people from all over the country to meet up and explore how they are feeling.
-This will build on the sense of members feeling part of a meaningful community and network.
+We are exploring how to set up MHMotorbike meet ups which will allow people from all over the country to come together and explore how they are feeling.
+This will build on the sense of members feeling part of a meaningful community, network and family.

 Although we are at the early stages of development, we recognise there is nobody else providing a service like this, so we are a unique organisation that is generating a great deal of interest and have high ambitions..

 In 2021 we will start the process to become a registered charity.
 At the moment we are running as a not for profit organisation and we are all volunteers.
-Our main priority is to find funding for a business manager and an outreach worker.
+Our main priority is to find funding for a business manager, an outreach worker and some admin support.

 Where can you find the Mental Health Motorbike?